efelem/telegram_openai_assistant/README.md

-# OpenAI Assistant Telegram Bot
+# Telegram AI Assistant Bot

-This repository provides a general framework for integrating an OpenAI Assistant with a Telegram bot.
-It allows users to interact with the OpenAI-powered conversational agent through the Telegram platform.
+This repository provides a framework for integrating AI-powered assistants with a Telegram bot.
+Currently, it supports OpenAI's conversational models, allowing users to interact seamlessly through Telegram.

+**Path Forward:** We aim to expand this bot's capabilities by integrating support for additional AI platforms such as Anthropic's Claude, Google Bard, and Hugging Face Inference API.
+This will enable users to choose and switch between multiple AI providers.

+## Features

+- Real-time responses powered by OpenAI (current implementation).
+- Modular design for future multi-platform AI support.
+- Daily message count tracking.
+- Storage of question and answer pairs for future retrieval and analysis.

+## Roadmap

+Our next steps include:
+1. Designing a modular architecture to support multiple AI platforms.
+2. Adding compatibility with popular AI providers beyond OpenAI.
+3. Providing seamless configuration for selecting AI platforms in the `.env` file.

+If you'd like to contribute to these efforts, check the [Contributions](#contributions) section.

 ## Features